NilayS08/Car-Parking-Management-System/README.md

-Perfect — thanks for the updated details!
-Here's a clean and clear version of your README sections tailored exactly to your setup (1 ultrasonic sensor for parking, IR for entry, LCD screen, no buzzer, etc.):

----

 ## 📝 **Problem Statement**

 In crowded urban environments, efficient and automated parking management is a growing need.
 Manual monitoring is time-consuming and error-prone.
 This project addresses the problem by designing a compact **Smart Parking Management System** that automates vehicle detection, entry control, and availability indication using sensors and microcontroller-based logic.